coleman-wma/Voice-Mood-NLP-CNN/README.md

 [Click here to play a Loom video explaining the project.](https://www.loom.com/share/42298b03111c4ed6a7d4d224b65999b5)

-Above you'll see two Jupyter Notebooks which outline data preparation ('Emotion_NLP_Audio_data_preparation.ipynb') and basic model training ('Emotion_NLP_models.ipynb').
+In the [jupyter](https://www.loom.com/share/42298b03111c4ed6a7d4d224b65999b5) folder above you'll find two Jupyter Notebooks which outline data preparation ('Emotion_NLP_Audio_data_preparation.ipynb') and basic model training ('Emotion_NLP_models.ipynb').

 There are a number of theories of emotion.
 Here, I'm going to use the dimensional model, which differentiates emotions on a number of axes: Valence (pleasant/unpleasant), Activation (high energy/low energy) and Dominance (dominant/submissive).